Skip to content

 Answer: 24 standard zones, but 38 if you count regional offsets.

-Most players answer 24.
-The full count includes 30-minute and 45-minute offsets used in places like India, Newfoundland, and Nepal.
-Award the point for either answer; the 38 figure is a nice “did you know” follow-up.
+Nearly every team writes 24, and they’re not wrong.
+The fuller count folds in the 30-minute and 45-minute offsets used in places like India, Newfoundland, and Nepal.
+Award the point for either.
+The 38 figure works better as a “huh, didn’t know that” follow-up than a gotcha.

 17. What is the most common blood type in the United States?